liufei65536/liufei65536/README.md

 - 👋 Hi, I’m @liufei65536
-- 👀 I’m interested in Python,Pytorch, OpenCV
+- 👀 I’m interested in Python,Django,PyQt,PyGame,Pytorch
-- 🌱 I’m currently learning Pytorch
+- 🌱 I’m currently learning 500 Line or Less
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 liufei65536/liufei65536 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.